Are you a new customer? Buy 2 packets get 1 free with code MAYFREEBIE

 Runner Bean 'Brit Pop'

-***BACK IN STOCK JAN 25*** Brit Pop is our solution to a very British problem - the late summer runner bean glut.
+Brit Pop is our solution to a very British problem - the late summer runner bean glut.
 Those few weeks in August when you have runner beans growing out of your ears and your neighbours, fellow allotmenteers and in-laws are trying to sneak their excess runners into your doorstep.
 Brit Pop is a beautifully diverse mix of varieties which all flower and pod up at slightly different times - giving you an extended harvest, without a massive glut.
 Each year we allow the plants to freely pollinate and set seed, keeping our Brit Pop population diverse.
 And if that's not a good enough reason to buy them, just look at the seeds themselves - a stunning mix of purples, pinks, blacks, blues, whites and browns - no two are the same!These are very rare seeds which we have a limited supply of.
 There is nothing similar on offer in the UK and we continue to bulk these up year-on-year.Sow: May in pots or modulesPlant: 1-2 weeks after sowing, 30cm apart.Harvest: July-SeptemberKitchen: Steam or sautee.
 Pairs well with alliums (garlic, onions, shallots), citrus (lemon), fruity (tomato), salty (feta, olives, capers), fats (ricotta, butter, bacon, almonds), aromatics (paprika, cumin, parsley, chilli), Notes: Protect emerging seeds from rodents.
 Plants need a strudy structure to climb up.
-Plants will have different flower colours - red, white and bicoloured - maybe some apricot shades if you're very lucky.~15 seeds Germ 80% Nov 24
+Plants will have different flower colours - red, white and bicoloured - maybe some apricot shades if you're very lucky.
+25g (approx 15 seeds).
+We pack seeds by weight, the number of seeds in a packet is an estimate.
+Germ 84% Jan 26

 £3.00